unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 	@$(MAKE) -C $(UK_ROOT) A=$(PWD) L=$(LIBS) $(MAKECMDGOALS)
 ```

-For the HTTP server, however, we neeed the `lwip` library, and we have to add it to the `LIBS` variable in the Makefile.
+For the HTTP server, however, we need the `lwip` library, and we have to add it to the `LIBS` variable in the Makefile.
 We add it by first downloading it on our system in `$(UK_WORKDIR)/libs/`:
 ```
 $ git clone https://github.com/unikraft/lib-lwip ~/.unikraft/libs/lwip